ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 While we know equation (2) to be biased, we have had to use it in Vivarium modeling due to insufficient data for use of equation (2) or (3).

-Darrow's paper examines the direction and magnitude of this bias for different scenarios, which we recount here.
+The following is a high-level summary of a the paper *Confounding and Bias in the Attributable Fraction* by [Darrow]_, which examines the direction and magnitude of this bias for different scenarios.
 This was achieved by generating synthetic data with varying degrees of exposure prevalence, confounding, relative risk for the disease (or cause), and prevalence of the confounder in the exposed and unexposed groups.
 These scenarios were all examined for one dichotomous